 Arboriculture Degree Program and Certification Information

-Arborists plant, maintain and remove trees primarily in urban and suburban settings.
-Along with field knowledge, arborists must also have physical strength in order to climb trees and manage heavy equipment.
-Although the profession doesn't require formal education, certificates, associate's and bachelor's degrees are available in arboriculture.
+Arborists plant, maintain and/or remove trees, primarily in urban and suburban settings.
+Along with field knowledge, arborists must have the physical strength to climb trees and manage heavy equipment.
+Although the profession doesn't require formal education, certificates, associate's degrees and bachelor's degrees are available in arboriculture.
+Voluntary certifications are offered through an arboriculture professional society in a number of specialty areas.

 Certificates for Arboriculture